ChigozieCO/altschool-capstone-project/README.md

 ### Connect Domain to LoadBalancer
 ----------------------------------------------------------------------------------------------------------------

-The Ingress-controller will create a LoadBalancer that give us an external IP to use in accessing our resources and we will point our domain to.
+The Ingress-controller will create a LoadBalancer that give us an external IP to use in accessing our resources and we will point our domain to it by creating an `A` record.

 I used this LoadBalancer to create two A records, one for my main domain name and the other for a wildcard (*) for my subdomains and now I will be able to access the sock shop application from my domain.